March 22, 2024

 EAs clients encompass individuals, partnerships, corporations, estates, trusts, and other entities with tax-reporting requirements.

 It is mandatory for all candidates applying for a position at EA to complete a background check.
-In addition to other requirements, an EA must adhere to ethical standards established by the US Department of Treasury.
+In addition to other experience requirements, an EA must adhere to ethical standards established by the US Department of Treasury.

 What Is a Certified Public Accountant (CPA)?